arslanali000/Coding-practice/README.md

 - JavaScript (Vanilla)

 ## Purpose
-This repository was created to practice and solidify core JavaScript concepts that are foundational for building larger, real-world applications.
+This repository was created to practice and solidify front-end fundamentals that are foundational for building larger, real-world applications.

+## Live Demos
+(Add links here)